acep-uaf/camio-meter-streams/README.md

     - `rsync` — Transfering data
     - `mosquitto-clients` - MQTT client
     - `jq` — JSON for MQTT payload
+    - `flock` - To ensure the script can only run one instance at a time

 ## Installation
 1. You must be connected to the `camio-ot-dev` server.
 See **camio-ot-dev(SSH)** in the [ACEP Wiki](https://wiki.acep.uaf.edu/en/teams/data-ducts/aetb).